 It was through her volunteering at Cook Children’s that she developed her interest in working with children, especially those needing chronic or long-term care.
 “I learned my true passion of wanting to help others was the relationships you develop with your patients and their families,” says Dr. Keator.
 “In neurology, we care for many children with neurological conditions that require close follow up and care, as many of our patients are cared for from birth through adulthood.
 Of course, I enjoy the pathophysiology of neurological conditions, especially epilepsy, but, what I also love about my field is that you become part of the team and you truly get to know the family.”

-Now as she walks through the Atrium at Cook Children’s, Dr. Keator sees new volunteers learning those same life lessons.
-“I see volunteers now at Cook Children’s and they are all age groups who choose to spend time with our patients.
+Now at Cook Children’s, Dr. Keator sees new people learning those same life lessons.
+“I see volunteers today at Cook Children’s and they are all age groups who choose to spend time with our patients.
 I’m so thankful so many people want to come here and volunteer and help with the children.
 It’s pretty incredible.
 “Everyone should volunteer.
 It’s good for the soul.”

 Dr. Keator said that working at Cook Children’s is “totally surreal” because it was everything she aspired to do as a child.
 “It’s really cool to look back and say, ‘Wow, I did it.’”

 Dr. Keator has dedicated her career to the field of pediatric epilepsy, in part because there is always something new to learn, and especially because great strides are constantly being made in the medical treatments available to kids who are diagnosed with this condition.
 These advances make profound differences in the lives of children and their families.
 On a daily basis Dr. Keator witnesses children outgrow the condition, go into remission or find effective treatment.

 Today, she is proud to doctor at Cook Children's and an integral part of a neurology team that is making such huge difference in the lives of children.